-Donald Bren, Chairman of the Board of Irvine Company, has been deeply involved in California real estate as a master planner, master builder, and long-term investor for 50 years.
+Donald Bren, Chairman of the Board of Irvine Company, has been deeply involved in California real estate as a master planner and a master builder for 50 years.

-Born in Los Angeles, Mr. Bren earned a degree in business administration and economics from the University of Washington.
-Following his education, he served for three years as an officer in the U.S. Marine Corps.
+Born in Los Angeles, Bren earned a degree in economics and business administration from the University of Washington.
+Following his education, he served three years as an officer in the U.S. Marine Corps.

-In 1977, Mr. Bren joined an investment group to purchase Irvine Company from the Irvine Foundation.
-In 1983, he was elected Chairman of the Board, and he became the principal shareholder.
-In 1996, he became sole shareholder.
+In 1977, Bren became a member of an investment group that purchased Irvine Company from the Irvine Foundation.
+Bren was elected Chairman of the Board in 1983 and became the sole shareholder.

 During the last 40 years, under Bren’s leadership and vision, the Irvine Company has professionally planned and master built the City of Irvine, California, the largest all-new city in the United States.
 The city currently has a population of 270,000, growing to an estimated 325,000 people over the next 10 years, with an equal number of employment positions.